Arizona DUI Homicide and Manslaughter Attorneys Pima County Attorneys for DUI Homicide Charges

 DUI Manslaughter vs. Second Degree Murder DUI in Arizona

 The driver in a fatal DUI accident can be charged with second degree murder if they recklessly cause the death of another (including an unborn child) “under circumstances manifesting extreme indifference to human life.”
 What does this phrase mean, and what must the state prove to convict someone of second degree murder instead of manslaughter?
 Sadly, the answer is that this phrase means whatever a jury decides that it means.
 The term is not defined by statute, and the court cases reviewing what is required to convict someone of second degree murder have said that there must be evidence that the driver had a greater degree of knowledge of the risk that the death would occur than would be necessary to convict someone of manslaughter, but have not attempted to describe what that evidence would be or what factors the state is required to prove.
 There is no clear line between what the state must prove to require a defendant to serve 7 to 21 years in prison versus what must be proven to require 10 to 25 years in prison.
-Obviously, if you are charged with second degree murder, you need to call the attorneys at Nesci & St. Louis immediately to begin aggressively defending against these charges.
+Obviously, if you are charged with second degree murder, you need to call the attorneys at St. Louis Huffman Law immediately to begin aggressively defending against these charges.